- July 25, 2019

 How do you go from an idea or technology to building the right product for the right market to broad market adoption to building a successful company?

-The answer is in understanding the needs and motivations of each group in the adoption lifecycle.
+The answer when doing go-to-market planning is by understanding the needs and motivations of each group in the innovation-adoption lifecycle.

 Characteristics of Early Adopters